ElShaddollWinda/ElShaddollWinda.github.io/README.md

 Details here https://github.com/barryclark/jekyll-now

-This blog will be a record of interesting useless things I've wanted to do or have done myself.
+This blog is a record of interesting useless things I've wanted to do or have done myself.